Jerskine9912/centos-7-Harden/README.md

 # Lockdown
 # This script automates the hardening of CentOS servers.

-# I appreciate any and all feature requests, submit them and I will actively work to incorporate those features.

 # Currently, the script:
 #   - Creates a new sudo user
 #   - Updates OS and installs/configures auto-updates